AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/54_Case/req.rst

 * In a variety of source contexts (regular functions or procedures, generic instances, package elaboration body),

-All through a panel of alternative selection schemes:
+All through a collection of alternative selection schemes:

 .. qmlink:: TCIndexImporter